Ghaith Abdul-Ahad

 Ghaith Abdul-Ahad (Arabic: غيث عبدالأحد, born 1975) is an Iraqi journalist who began working after the U.S. invasion.
 Abdul-Ahad has written for The Guardian and The Washington Post and published photographs in The New York Times, The Washington Post, Los Angeles Times, The Guardian, The Times (London), and other media outlets.
 Besides reporting from his native Iraq, he has also reported from Somalia, Sudan, Afghanistan, Libya and Syria.

 Abdul-Ahad has received the Martha Gellhorn Prize for Journalism, the James Cameron Memorial Trust Award, the British Press Awards' Foreign Reporter of the Year and the Orwell Prize.

+Author of the book A Stranger in Your Own City: Travels in the Middle East's Long War, published on March 14, 2023, in which he describes how he, and other Iraqis, experienced life and war in Iraq before and after the invasion and occupation.

 Background

 Abdul-Ahad was born in Baghdad, Iraq in 1975.
 He studied architecture at Baghdad University and had never traveled outside Iraq prior to the 2003 invasion of Iraq.
 As a deserter from Saddam Hussein's Iraqi army, he lived underground in Baghdad for six years, having to change his residence every few months in order to avoid detection and arrest.

 He began doing street photography in 2001 and was determined to document conditions in Baghdad during the war.
 This aroused suspicion, and he was arrested three days before the end of major combat operations, though he was able to escape by bribing his guards.